JREAM/ubuntu-cheatsheet/README.md

   - I read that it's possible `apt-autoremove` may accidentally remove `xubuntu-desktop`, `ubuntu-desktop` and LightDM reports no errors.
     - The `ubuntu-desktop` will load the Unity interface
     - The `xubuntu-desktop` will load a different interface I'm not familiar with.
+    - To Fix: `sudo apt-get install xubuntu-desktop ubuntu-desktop`
   - **If you are using Gnome**, try following the post at [OMGUbuntu](http://www.omgubuntu.co.uk/2016/05/install-gnome-3-20-ubuntu-16-04-lts)
-  - To Fix: `sudo apt-get install xubuntu-desktop ubuntu-desktop`
+    - After the Above Try: `sudo apt-get autoremove gnome-software && sudo apt-get install gnome-software`
+    - I was able to get Gnome-Classic working but not Gnome.
 - **How to Ensure it Works**
   - You might be able to login after one of the steps above if you don't reboot.
 However, to be certain, you want to reboot to ensure it is fixed, otherwise you'll be doing this over and over.